-Post-Employment Severance Benefits
+Employment Agreements and Post-Employment Severance Benefits

-As of December 31, 2019, each of our named executive officers was party to an employment or severance agreement that provides for certain payments upon his termination of employment and/or a change in control of the Company.
+Each of our named executive officers is party to an employment agreement or executive service agreement that provides for certain payments upon termination of the executive's employment and/or a change in control of the Company and that is intended to align the interests of the executive and stockholders if a transaction were to occur.
 Please see the section below entitled "Potential Payments Upon Termination or Change in Control" for further discussion of those benefits.
 We believe that the use of severance arrangements appropriately mitigates some of the risk that exists for executives working in our highly competitive industry and allows the executives to focus on our business objectives.
-As part of our 2018 review of our compensation programs and our entry into the New YJ Kim Agreement, New T. Kim Agreement and New WM Lee Agreement, we desired to provide market competitive severance arrangements to align the interests of the executives and stockholders if a transaction were to occur.
+We entered into an executive services agreement with Ms. Park in connection with her appointment as CFO consistent with the existing agreements with our other named executive officers.

-In addition, pursuant to the Employee Retirement Benefit Security Act, certain executive officers residing in Korea with one or more years of service are entitled to severance benefits upon the termination of their employment for any reason.
+Pursuant to the Employee Retirement Benefit Security Act, certain executive officers residing in Korea with one or more years of service are entitled to severance benefits upon the termination of their employment for any reason.
 For purposes of this section, we call this benefit "statutory severance."
 The base statutory severance is approximately one month of base salary per year of service.
-Each of our named executive officers accrued statutory severance in 2019.
+Each of our named executive officers accrued statutory severance in 2022.